Join InterNations

 This means that a lot of US expats who reside in Mexico have to file two tax returns, putting them at risk of double taxation.

-Please note that expats get an automatic extension (until June 15th) to file their US taxes.
-If necessary, it is also possible to ask for a further extension (until October 15th).
+Please note that expats get an automatic extension (until 15 June) to file their US taxes.
+If necessary, it’s also possible to ask for a further extension (until 15 October).
 This provides you with a good timeframe to file your Mexican taxes first.

 Connect with like-minded expatriates